Gayathri4801/NASSCOM-VSD-IAT/DAY-1/SKY_2_readme.md

    ![image](https://github.com/Gayathri4801/NASSCOM-VSD-IAT/assets/163323618/3903a4cd-d696-467c-82f0-c1372ed5be3b)

-### Synthesis
+### --> Synthesis

 Synthesis is a process of converting RTL code into gate level netlist.

-Synthesis flow
+**Synthesis flow**

 1.Read the inputs
 2.Elaborate -Translate the RTL code into gtech cells that are technology independent.
 3.Compile- Generate a netlist mapped to a specific library using command compile_ultra.
 During the compile ,we add the ICG(integrated clock gating)cells whose information is already provided in the RTL.
 4.Optimization-optimize the design such that it meets the area, power and timing specifications.
 Synthesis tool give high priority to timing over area and power constraints.
 5.DFT(Design for testability) - perform scan insertion in the optimized design.
 6.Generate output.

 Library building blocks of cells have regular layouts.